How to build a DIY Lattice Planter Box

 RELATED: How to make an easy 3-tiered planter box for $10

 ***This post is sponsored by HomeRight.
-All opinions are my own.***
+All opinions are my own.
+Thank you for supporting the brands that make it possible to bring you new projects***

-***This post contains affiliate or referral links.
+***This post contains referral or affiliate links.
 It is a way for this site to earn advertising fees by advertising or linking to certain products and/or services.
 Please read my full disclosure here ***

 - Lumber per the plans (2×2, 1×2 and 1×3 boards)